LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 So to tell the Child measure which value to read data from, we use an option called `ValueID`.

 In this option specify which handler to read data from.<br/>
-It can be any handler, But you should always use the last handler specified in the [process description]().
-In our case it would be `MainMapper`.
+It can be any handler, in our case we will use the last handler (`MainMapper`).
+Because it has the values we want to visualize.

 ```ini
 ValueID=MainMapper